 Gran Tierra’s Emprender+ Program

 Emprender+ provides technical training, business management guidance, and seed capital along with recognition for innovative business ideas and execution.
 The program, carried out in partnership with the World Corporation for Women in Colombia (CMMC), also helps entrepreneurs navigate the technical, administrative and management challenges of operating a small business.
-The popularity of the program has grown steadily and rapidly from 30 to over 300 participating entrepreneurs since its inception, and over 1,500 people registered to participate since the program started in 2021.
+The popularity of the program has grown steadily and rapidly from 30 to over 200 participating entrepreneurs since its inception, and over 2,000 people registered to participate since the program started in 2021.
+Free online training sessions were created for the additional participants who were unable to join the full program.

 For more information on Emprender+ visit the program’s website here.